frangucc/thenodechronbook/README.md

 | Explain or demonstrate how the book is going to work |

 ---
-** THE NODE CHRONICLES: ** Page 1: The creator of alternating current, Nicola Tesla, is destroyed.
+** THE NODE CHRONICLES: ** Page 1: Nicola Tesla, creator of the alternating current is muscled and destroyed.

 > **PANEL ONE** - PULL BACK FROM PREVIOUS IMAGE AND SHOW THE IMAGE OF THE TESLA COIL THROUGH THE CORNEA OF NICOLA TESLAS EYE.
 NO DIALOGUE.

 * **1 CAP:** If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.

-> **PANEL TWO** - PULL BACK FURTHER TO SHOW NICOLA TESLAS FACE, WIDE EYED AS HE JUST WITNESSES WIRELESS ELECTRICITY WORKING FOR THE FIRST TIME
+> **PANEL TWO** - PULL BACK FURTHER TO SHOW NICOLA TESLAS FACE, WIDE EYED AS HE JUST WITNESSES WIRELESS ELECTRICITY WORKING FOR THE FIRST TIME.

 * **2 TESLA:** ...free energy...
 * **3 TESLA:** ...it works...